Twenga/geoip-updater/README.md

 ### IP addresses

-When validation a new set of DB files, GeopIP Updater will use a list of know IP addresses and check that GeoIP returns expected country codes.
-IP addresses are stored in inc/ip_list.csv.
-GeoIP Updater comes with a template file which you can populate with your own IP to check.
+When validating a new set of DB files, GeopIP Updater will use a list of known IP addresses and check that GeoIP returns expected country codes.
+IP addresses are stored in `inc/ip_list.csv` which you can populate with your own IP addresses to check.
 If the file is empty, no validation will be performed.
 IP addresses must be listed as follows :
-[IP_ADDRESS],[COUNTRY_CODE]
+`[IP_ADDRESS],[COUNTRY_CODE]
 [IP_ADDRESS],[COUNTRY_CODE]
-...
+...`

 ### DB files URLs

-The file inc/db_url_list.csv contains a list of URLs to MaxMind GeoIPLite DB files.
+The file `inc/db_url_list.csv` contains a list of URLs to MaxMind GeoIPLite DB files.
 GeoIP Updater comes with a default list, which you can update as needed.

 Note : Default URLs come from http://dev.maxmind.com/geoip/legacy/geolite